When I first decided to quit my job and sell everything I own to travel, one of the things I most worried about was vaccines.

 Any side effects to the vaccines?

 All vaccines are likely to cause redness, pain or swelling around the injection site.
-However, it is possible to experience other side effects, which are listed below, and are quite rare:
+However, it is possible to experience other side effects, which are listed below, and are quite rare.
+For what it’s worth, I’ve never heard of anybody having any kind of reaction to a travel vaccine, and I’ve personally experienced zero of the side effects listed below:

 Dipheria/Tetanus/Polio – Mild headaches, aching of muscles and a mild fever.
 Severe reactions are rare.